cr0t/elixir-on-whales/README-DOCKER.md

 ```

 > We need to run two last commands to re-start all services defined in `docker-compose.yml` (if we left it original).

+Also, as you see, we did a hack with `String.replace("app_dev", "app_test")` in `test.exs` configuration file - this a dirty workaround that uses the same DATABASE_URL, but its own database to run tests.

+> Do not forget to explicitly run `MIX_ENV=test mix test` command.

 Ok!
 Now you can try to open http://localhost:4000/ in the browser on the host machine and check if you see Phoenix welcome page.